Poll: Republican voters prefer DeSantis over Trump in 2024

 TAMPA, Fla.
-(WFLA) — A new poll of Republican and Republican-leaning independent voters revealed that more would prefer Florida Gov. Ron DeSantis as the party’s presidential nominee in 2024, over former President Donald Trump.
+(WFLA) — A new poll of Republican and Republican-leaning independent voters revealed they would prefer Florida Gov. Ron DeSantis as the party’s presidential nominee in 2024, over former President Donald Trump.

 YouGov also asked voters if they want their parties to move in another direction.
 One question posed to Republicans and Republican-learning independents explores how they would side in a proposed 2024 primary matchup that has been making headlines: Donald Trump vs. Ron DeSantis.

-Independents who lean Republican strongly preferred DeSantis, while those who identified themselves as “strong Republicans” were divided, with Trump up by just 2%.
+Independents who lean Republican strongly preferred DeSantis, while those who identified themselves as “strong Republicans” were divided, with Trump leading by just 2%.

 Trump has lashed out at Florida’s governor in recent weeks and is expected to announce his third presidential run on Tuesday.